Acoustic Laminated Glass vs Triple Glazing

 WHICH?
 Recommended & Approved

-There has always been much debate within the windows & doors industry regarding the best way to reduce noise pollution from entering homes.
+There has always been much debate within the windows & doors industry regarding the best ways and materials to reduce noise pollution from entering homes.
 We have certainly noticed that more and more homeowners every year are contacting us for advice on how to achieve this, as they try to make their homes quieter and more comfortable to live & sleep in.

 Anybody that lives close to a main road, an airport or has noisy neighbours will tell you how disruptive it can be to suffer from the effects of noise pollution.
 We have always welcomed the opportunity to help people to use our products to improve their lives as well as their properties: